flamelily-bluescsi/bluescsi/index.md

     <a href="https://github.com/erichelgeson/BlueSCSI" target="_blank" class="btn btn-lg btn-primary">V1 Github</a>&nbsp;<a href="https://github.com/BlueSCSI" target="_blank" class="btn btn-lg btn-primary">V2 Github</a>
 </p>

 Your registered Paypal delivery address will be used so please make sure it is correct before purchasing.
-You can see our current V1 stock on the main [SCSI.BLUE](https://scsi.blue/){:target="_blank"} webpage.
+You can see our current V2 stock on this page [CURRENT STOCK](/stock).
 If you need our Firmware Update service, this can be found here [Firmware Update](/firmware.html).
 Please download the PDF files below to help with usage and assembly.

 <a href="/assets/pdfs/BlueSCSI_Instructions.pdf" target="_blank">&#9989;V1 Usage Instructions PDF</a>
 <a href="/assets/pdfs/BlueSCSI_assembly.pdf" target="_blank">&#9989;V1 Desktop Assembly Instructions PDF</a>